Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 [Image: Patel glaring fiercely at the camera, still sitting on the rock from before.]

 *"I owe it to my crewmates.
-I owe it to Andow, and Wilkes, Evans… all of them.
+I owe it to Andow, and Wilkes, Evans... all of them.
 Yes, it’ll be difficult... but it’d be harder to turn my back on them all."*

 On that determined note, I conclude our interview.